r7rohan/webcoursemanagement/README.md

 <a href="https://r7ohan.000webhostapp.com/"><h3>You can see an example of working website here https://r7ohan.000webhostapp.com/</h3></a>
-Or you can see the basic html folder for static content website. <br>Mainpage- Indexpage, Loginpage- Indexlog, Addcourse- Indexcoursename, Addfile- Indexmaterial
+Or you can see the basic html folder for static content website. <br>Mainpage- Indexpage, Loginpage- Indexlog, Addcourse- Indexcoursename, Addfile- Indexmaterial.
+Download the css, pics and html folders.
+HTML has php.
 <h1>
 Setting up the web server
 </h1>

-<ul><li>Download the files together in the web server folder (/htdocs)</li></ul>
+<ul><li>Download the files together in the web server folder (/htdocs)</li>
+  <li>Basic html is not required</li></ul>

 <h1>
 Setting up the sql server